The beauty is in each letter and number

 Who invented the Khmer typewriter?

 Prominent Cambodian scholar and intellecutal Keng Vannsak invented the Khmer typewriter.
-Keng Vannsak had many titles: philosopher, historian, linguist, professor, playwright, novellist, poet.
+Keng Vannsak had many titles: philosopher, historian, linguist, professor, playwright, novelist, poet.
 And the Camnodian keyboard is his legacy for many generations.